 Alaska has it's own state-operated 529 plan called University of Alaska College Savings Plan.
 It is important to note that your child does not have to go to a AK college or university in order to use this savings account.
 529 plan funds can be used at any accredited college or university across the nation, including some K-12 private schools!

 Colleges and universities across the United States experienced increased operating costs of 2.5% in 2019.
 This most recent inflation figure was down slightly from the 2.9 percent increase in 2018 and 3.4 percent increase in 2017.
 These costs are forwarded directly to students in the form of higher tuition and living expenses.
 As these costs steadily rise every year, parents are looking for ways to help offset these future higher education costs.

-The table below shows the average one-year costs in 2020 for different types of AK colleges and universities.
+The table below shows the average one-year costs in 2020 for different types of Alaska colleges and universities.

 |Ownership||Degree||Schools||Public Out-of-State Tuition||Public In-State Tuition||Median Debt||Total Annual In-State Cost|

 These costs rise every year.
 Rising tuition is a major driver in these increased higher education costs.
 Tuition at a 4-year university in AK rose 14% (ranked 35th worst in the US), while a 2-year or trade school increased their tuition by 20 percent.

 Alaska offers tax benefits and deductions when savings are put into your child's 529 savings plan.

 Unfortunately Alaska does not offer any tax benefits for socking away funds in a 529 account for your child.
 Thankfully, AK residents can open an account in any other state that lets them.